Abhilasha-2000/-Netflix-Data-Visualization-Project/README.md

-# -Netflix-Data-Visualization-Project
+# Netflix Data Visualization Project
 This project presents an exploratory data analysis and visualization of Netflix's content using Python libraries like **Pandas** and **Matplotlib**.
-The goal is to uncover patterns in the types of shows/movies, content production over the years, country-wise contributions,Distribution of Movie Duration, and ratings.
+The goal is to uncover patterns in the types of shows/movies, content production over the years, country-wise contributions, Distribution of Movie Duration, and ratings.

 ## 📁 Dataset Overview
 The dataset contains the following columns: